 The majority seem to grow to 18 inches, but only after several years.
 I've seen plecos almost two feet long.
 However, most plecos never get that big.
 If you have a large tank or pond, don't completely dismiss the idea of getting a pleco.
 They are long-lived fish that are relatively easy to care for and have a unique beauty.
 The chances of a pleco outgrowing your tank are small.

 Advantages of Plecos

-Plecos are hardy, distinctive and social (as in, they completely ignore other fish—unless it's another pleco).
-They are also a bottom feeder, which is very helpful for keeping your tank healthy.
+Plecos are hardy, distinctive, and social (as in, they completely ignore other fish—unless it's another pleco).
+They are also bottom feeders, which is very helpful for keeping your tank healthy.
 They sift through the gravel or whatever you use on your tank's floor and eat the food the top feeders may have missed.
-If their food was left alone, bacteria could grow that could affect the health of the water.
+If that food was left alone, bacteria could grow that could affect the health of the water.

 And they look so cool.
 They come in several colors and patterns, including a very striking black and white zebra.
 The brown types are the least expensive and easiest to find.